 Traveller self-isolation required?
 Travel restrictions?
-No self-isolation for domestic travellers entering British Columbia.
-No travel restrictions for domestic travellers entering British British Columbia No self-isolation upon entering British Columbia for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
-As of February 28, unvaccinated children under 12 Fully vaccinated foreign nationals can travel to British Columbia provided that they meet specific entry and testing requirements. years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
-Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
+British Columbia No self-isolation for domestic travellers entering British Columbia.
+No self-isolation upon entering British Columbia for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required No travel restrictions for domestic travellers entering British Columbia.
+Fully vaccinated foreign nationals can travel to British Columbia provided that they meet specific entry and testing requirements .
+Entry will continue to be prohibited for foreign nationals who are Alberta to follow additional public health measures limiting activities.
 No self-isolation for domestic travellers entering Alberta.
+No self-isolation upon entering Alberta for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities. not fully vaccinated.
 No travel restrictions for domestic travellers entering Alberta.
-No self-isolation upon entering Alberta for fully vaccinated foreign Fully vaccinated foreign nationals can travel to Alberta provided nationals provided that they meet specific entry and testing uirements.
-As of February 28, unvaccinated children under 12 years Alberta that they meet specific entry and testing requirements.
-Entry will continue to be prohibited for foreign nationals who are not fully of age travelling with fully vaccinated adults are no longer required to vaccinated. follow additional public health measures limiting activities.
-No self-isolation for domestic travellers entering Saskatchewan.
+Fully vaccinated foreign nationals can travel to Alberta provided that they meet specific entry and testing requirements .
+Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
+Saskatchewan No self-isolation for domestic travellers entering Saskatchewan.
+No self-isolation upon entering Saskatchewan for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
 No travel restrictions for domestic travellers entering Saskatchewan.
-No self-isolation upon entering Saskatchewan for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
-As of February 28, unvaccinated children under 12 Fully vaccinated foreign nationals can travel to Saskatchewan provided that they meet specific entry and testing requirements Saskatchewan years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
+Fully vaccinated foreign nationals can travel to Saskatchewan provided that they meet specific entry and testing requirements .
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
-As of February 15: No travel restrictions for domestic travellers entering Manitoba.
-As of February 15: No self-isolation for domestic travellers entering Manitoba.
-Travel to and from northern Manitoba is restricted, with exceptions for those who are fully vaccinated, those who are travelling directly to cottages, provincial parks, campgrounds or hunting and No self-isolation upon entering Manitoba for $\underline{\text{fully vaccinated}}$ foreign Manitoba nationals provided that they meet specific entry and testing equirements.
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to fishing lodges, and other specific exceptions. cinated foreign nationals can travel to Manitoba provided that they meet specific entry and testing requirements.
-Entry will continue to be prohibited for foreign nationals who are not fully follow additional public health measures limiting activities. vaccinated.
-No self-isolation required for domestic travellers entering Ontario.
+Manitoba No self-isolation for domestic travellers entering Manitoba.
+No self-isolation upon entering Manitoba for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
+No travel restrictions for domestic travellers entering Manitoba.
+Fully vaccinated foreign nationals can travel to Manitoba provided that they meet specific entry and testing requirements .
+Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.
+Ontario No self-isolation required for domestic travellers entering Ontario.
+No self-isolation upon entering Ontario for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements .
+As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to follow additional public health measures limiting activities.
 No travel restrictions for domestic travellers entering Ontario.
-No self-isolation upon entering Ontario for fully vaccinated foreign nationals provided that they meet specific entry and testing requirements.
-As of February 28, unvaccinated children under 12 years of age travelling with fully vaccinated adults are no longer required to that they meet specific entry and testing requirements.
+Fully vaccinated foreign nationals can travel to Ontario provided that they meet specific entry and testing requirements .
 Entry will continue to be prohibited for foreign nationals who are not fully vaccinated.